goktugoner23/AllinOne/README.md

 - **Custom Components**:
   - ColorPickerView for interactive color selection
   - DrawingView for canvas-based drawing functionality
-  - Enhanced EditText with rich text formatting support
+  - RichEditor integration for professional rich text editing
   - ChatAdapter for AI conversation interface
 - **Third-Party Libraries**:
   - Glide for image loading and caching
   - MPAndroidChart for data visualization
   - Timber for enhanced logging
   - PhotoView for image interaction
+  - RichEditor for Android (wasabeef) for advanced rich text editing
   - Material Design Components for modern UI elements and theming

 ## Firebase Setup